 Palestine’s 5,000-strong Syriac Christian community is based primarily in the two neighboring cities of Jerusalem and Bethlehem.

 In both cities there are prominent Syriac Quarters; in the former, nestled beside the Armenian Quarter and in the latter the Church of the Nativity.
-The following video shows Bethlehem’s Old City, passing by the Syriac Quarter en route to the church.
+The following video shows the Syriac Quarter.

 The community traces their roots in Palestine to the final days of the Ottoman Empire in the 1910s and 20s.
 They originally lived in what is today southeastern Turkey, and were part of the broader Assyrian nation spread between modern Iraq, Iran, Syria, and Turkey.
 But the community was targeted for genocide by Ottoman authorities alongside Armenians and Pontic Greeks.
 Survivors of the massacres were welcomed as refugees in neighboring Arab countries, and hundreds of Syriacs – as well as Armenians – made their homes in Palestine.